dario-campagna/ng-point-of-sale/README.md

 `gulp serve`.

+To run the app with a back-end implementing a REST endpoint to retrieve product prices, use the following command:

+`node express/app.js`

 ### Production

 The `build_prod` task generates a (minified) `bundle.js` file from the compiled `.ts` files by using the SystemJS builder.
 The generated file is output in the `prod` directory.
 The task also copies in the `prod` directory the necessary libraries and static assets.
 Run with: